Vikms95/codespot/README.md

   <!-- :make comment form appear only if a user is logged in, show login link instead -->
   <!-- :style comment form(lookup dribble) -->

+  :implement icons for CRUD actions on the comments
+    :when Reply button is clicked, that button has attached the id from the component, so the comment form will have the parentid on state

-  :implement Comment and Replies CRUD - (replies is the same but including the parentid instead) :make commentForm appear whenever the reply button is clicked
+  :implement Comment and Replies CRUD - (replies is the same but including the parentid instead)

+  :make commentForm appear whenever the reply button is clicked

   :implement functionality to reply comments(parent, child relations)